rianymello/riany/README.md

 - React: A JavaScript library for building user interfaces.
 - React Icons: A collection of popular icons for React projects.
 - TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
-- Resend: Resend is the email API for developers.

 ## License